LANL-Bioinformatics/KWAGE/README.md

 1. Install the `git` repository control software (e.g. `sudo yum install git`).
 2. Install a c/c++ compiler (e.g. `sudo yum group install "Development Tools"`).
-4. Install a Java development kit (while Java is not used for BIGSI++, a jdk is needed to compile the ncbi.ngs package).
+4. Install a Java development kit (while Java is not used in CALDERA, a jdk is needed to compile the ncbi.ngs package).
 5. Install libxml2 development libraries (e.g. `sudo yum install libxml2-devel.x86_64`).
 Many Linux distributions ship with libxml2 but not the development headers, which will be needed.
 6. Create a directory to hold all of the NCBI SRA software (e.g. `mkdir SRA`).
 The rest of these instructions assume that the path to the SRA packages is `$HOME/SRA`.
 7. Download sra-tools from GitHub (e.g. `git clone https://github.com/ncbi/sra-tools.git`).